The Best of Jean-Claude Van Damme

 “Because of my big legs and karate, I can do the splits no problem!”

 7. JCVD (2008)

 In his most critically acclaimed role and film to date, Van Damme plays a dramatised version of himself as a struggling actor fighting bankruptcy and caught in the middle of a custody battle to win back his daughter.
 To make matters worse, he becomes embroiled in a bank robbery led by a gang of violent criminals.
 Framed for the robbery and murder of innocent hostages, he must win the approval of the crowd and police if he is to survive and escape.
 Playing more like an arthouse movie and very different project for Van Damme, the film was incredibly brave and showed Van Damme pouring his heart and soul on screen and revealing a side few critics had seen before.
-I was very pleased he got such strong recognition for his performance and earned a career boost in the process, as well as bringing new fans to the frontlines.

 “You made my dream come true.
 I asked for it.
 I promised you something in return and I haven't delivered yet”

 One of his most commercial hits and a regular favourite among fans.
 Timecop is a futuristic sci-fi actioner set in the year 2004(!) where time travel is a reality and a new breed of crime has now emerged.
 It is now possible to alter history and so the Time Enforcement Commission has ruled no one can go back in time.
 However, someone has broken the law and JC’s Timecop must prevent a change in history and the murder of his wife!
 With high production values, a solid sci-fi story and excellent action, all delivered in style by veteran director Peter Hyams, this became Van Damme’s most commercially successful film (and remains so to this day) which carried his credentials over to a mainstream audience.